Azurblau/AzBot/README.md

 # D3bot
-This is a fork of [/Azurblau/AzBot](https://github.com/Azurblau/AzBot) with new features and some bugfixes.
+This is a fork of [/Azurblau/AzBot](https://github.com/Azurblau/AzBot) with new features and bugfixes.

 Here is a list of notable changes compared to the original version:
 - Unidirectional links.